GridexX/mf-polycode/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Installing packages

+- After cloning the project, you must have at least `npm >= 6` (see with `npm --version`) installed.
+Then run `npm install` to install packages.

+- As we are using [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), you must install them with `npm run setup`.
+These hooks are installed using [`husky`](https://github.com/typicode/husky) which is used in order to help you to not commit unformatted / unlinted code.
+Furthermore, [`commit-lint`](https://commitlint.js.org/#/) is used to ensure you respects [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

+- Copy the file `.env.example` to `.env.local`, this new file won't be committed, it is used to define local environment variables.

+- You are now ready to code, get started with `npm run start`! 🚀

+## Contributing

+To contribute to this repository, there are a few guidelines :

+1. Create an issue with a descriptive title.
+2. Create an associated Merge Request.
+3. Perform modifications on your branch
+4. When you're done, ensure you check all the Mark of the DoD
+5. Great job, you're MR is ready to be reviewed 🚀

 ## Learn More